How to keep mosquitoes away from your yard

 Goldfish and fathead minnows also eat mosquito larvae.
 If you have a pond in your yard, stock them with these species to keep it clean.

-When hosting a backyard shindig, tiki torches or mosquito-repellent candles might sound like a great way to add ambiance and keep mosquitoes at bay.
-However, the effectiveness of these decorative mosquito repellents is debateable.
+When hosting a backyard party, tiki torches or mosquito-repellent candles might sound like a great way to add ambiance and keep mosquitoes at bay.
+However, the effectiveness of these decorative mosquito repellents is debatable.
 While citronella does repel mosquitoes, it does so at a much lower rate, and for less time, than other repellents.

 Instead, focus on air circulation by installing fans outside.
 Mosquitoes are light, and a breeze will knock them off course.
 Plus, the wind can move body odors around, helping you avoid detection by the mosquitoes in the first place.

-Combine the cup of warm water, a few spoonfuls of brown sugar and the packet of yeast, and pour into the bottom half.
+- Combine the cup of warm water, a few spoonfuls of brown sugar and the packet of yeast, and pour into the bottom half of the bottle.

-Take the top half and stick it upside-down into the bottom half, so that it forms a funnel into your sugar/yeast/water mixture.
+- Take the top half of the bottle and stick it upside-down into the bottom half, so that it forms a funnel into your sugar/yeast/water mixture.

-Tape the two pieces together, and you’ve got a trap.
+- Tape the two halves of the bottle together, and you’ve got a trap.